nitaclaris/SS-and-CMD/README.md

 ## Data

-The dataset used for this analysis is not yet publicly available as the parent study is still an ongoing Clinical Trial.
+The dataset used in this project is **not publicly available** as the parent study is still an ongoing Clinical trial.

 ## Skills Demonstrated